We strive to continuously grow professionally to be able to offer the best treatment possible.

 Burlington, VT 05401

-Shaun Barnes, MPT became certified in Dry Needling in 2016.
+Shaun Barnes, MPT, Cert.
+DN became certified in Dry Needling in 2016.

 M. Damon Kindopp, PT, Cert.
-D.N. further advanced his spinal manipulation skills with a spinal manipulation course in November, 2016
+DN continued to further advanced his spinal manipulation skills with a spinal manipulation course (Lumbar & Sacroiliac Dysfunction) in November, 2017.

 Since April 2016 we have been contracted with Work Well to provide Pre-work Screenings as well as WorkFit return to work screenings for local businesses.